michhar/bot-masterclass/Second_Mission/Dialogs.md

 * Name your file `server.js` or somtehing similar
 * Run the bot from the command line using `node server.js` and then type anything to wake the bot up.

 There are some basic components all of our bots will have and this should look _very_ familiar.
 You'll see your friend `restify` and the `createServer` method intializing a webserver.
 You'll also see the use of a `server.post` which we saw in the Bootcamp from which we get client data.
-And an addition, the `builder.ChatConnector` which will be the relay mechanism for messages.
-This relay mechanism or method is leveraged both when we are just testing on localhost with the botframework-emulator as well as when our bot is deployed to the cloud.
+There's an addition as well and that is the `builder.ChatConnector` which will be the relay mechanism for messages.
+This relay mechanism or method is leveraged both when we are simply testing on localhost with the botframework-emulator as well as when our bot is deployed to the cloud.

 ```javascript